dwave-examples/quantum-blockchain/README.md

 The demo defines the following parameters for the underlying proof-of-work protocol

 * Number of miners: The number of participating miners.
-* The length of the chain:
+* The length of the chain: the number of blocks that will be mined before the simulation stops.
 * The set of QPUs used: One can select a single generally available QPU or all available QPUs.

 The simulation can be run, paused, and reset at fixed parameters.